bulwark-crypto/Bulwark-Docker/bulwark-node/README.md

 ### Using docker-compose (Easiest option)

 The easiest way to run one or more masternodes via Docker is with the use of a [docker-compose](https://docs.docker.com/compose/) file.
 To use it, you need to [install docker-compose](https://docs.docker.com/compose/install/), and then create a compose file.
-The easiest way to do that is with our [compose-gen](https://git.bulwarkcrypto.com/kewagi/Bulwark-Docker/src/branch/master/compose-gen) tool.
+The easiest way to do that is with our compose-gen script for Linux.

 To create said file, run the following command: